FaresSaid00/minikube-k8s/README.md

 After starting Minikube, use the following command to ensure the cluster is running:
 -kubectl cluster-info

--You should see output like:
-Kubernetes control plane is running at https://192.168.49.2:8443 CoreDNS is running at https://192.168.49.2:8443/api/v1/namespaces/kube-system/services/kube-dns

--To check the available nodes: kubectl get nodes
+To check the available nodes:

-You should see something like:

-NAME       STATUS   ROLES           AGE   VERSION minikube   Ready    control-plane   2m    v1.27.0
-If the status is Ready, you're all set to proceed to the next step! 🎉
+-kubectl get nodes

 3️⃣ Open Minikube Dashboard (Optional)
 If you want a graphical interface to monitor the cluster: minikube dashboard
-This will open a web page displaying the cluster information.

 🔥Next Steps